Reserve items should be personal copies or Parkland Library materials. Items from other libraries will not be put on Reserve.

-Traditional Course Reserves - photocopies, books, audio cds and video which are shelved behind the Desk.
+Traditional Course Reserves - photocopies, books, audio CDs, and videos are shelved behind the Desk.

 Electronic Reserves or E-Reserves - which may be accessed via any computer terminal through the online catalog.

-Parkland Library collection materials, as well as instructor's personal or departmental educational materials may be placed on Reserve as a resource for students in support of classroom instruction.
+Parkland Library collection materials, as well as the instructor's personal or departmental educational materials, may be placed on Reserve as a resource for students in support of classroom instruction.